cgq-qgc/pyhelp/docs/installation.rst

       git clone https://github.com/cgq-qgc/pyhelp.git <path-to-target-dir>

-   or do it from your GUI client if you are using one.
+   or do it with your GUI client if you are using one.

 #.
 To keep your PyHELP repository up-to-date, run ``git pull`` inside the
    cloned directory or do it directly from your GUI client.